duke-malaria-collaboratory/DiscovR/_episodes/01-r-getting-started.md

 > ## Guidelines on naming objects
 > - You want your object names to be explicit and not too long.
 > - They cannot start with a number (2x is not valid, but x2 is).
-> - R is case sensitive, so for example, weight_kg is different from Weight_kg.
+> - R is case sensitive, so for example, weight is different from Weight.
 > - You cannot use spaces in the name.
 > - There are some names that cannot be used because they are the names of fundamental functions in R (e.g., if, else, for; see [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Reserved.html) for a complete list).
 If in doubt, check the help to see if the name is already in use (`?function_name`).
 > - It's best to avoid dots (.) within names.
 Many function names in R itself have them and dots also have a special meaning (methods) in R and other programming languages.